X

 4. To show who currently has custody of the container

-35) A courier delivers a chain-of-custody sample to a technician at a laboratory.
-Who needs to sign and date the chain-of-custody form?
+35) A courier delivers a chain of custody sample to a technician at a laboratory.
+Who needs to sign and date the chain of custody form?

 1. Only the courier